- In the economic, political, and security realms, China is vying with the U.S. for power and influence around the world to an unprecedented degree.

 In addition to launching a trade war, the U.S. has taken other actions to apply pressure on the economic relationship.
 U.S. policymakers have taken forceful action against Chinese firms accused of violating sanctions on North Korea and Iran, implemented new rules to limit Chinese investment in the U.S. and reduce the sale of advanced U.S. technology to Chinese firms, and adopted new regulations to prevent Chinese companies from entering the U.S. market.
 U.S. officials have also put pressure on allies to limit investments by Chinese firms in sensitive areas of their economies.
 Of particular concern is the possibility of firms (like Huawei) building out the critical communications infrastructure necessary for new technologies, such as 5G.
 These efforts have met with varying success, with some allies, such as Britain, resisting U.S. pressure to ban companies like Huawei.15 U.S. policymakers want to prevent Chinese companies from becoming entrenched in the global telecommunications system in order to prevent possible spying by the Chinese government.
 The U.S. secretary of state has described Huawei and other Chinese technology companies as “trojan horses for Chinese intelligence.”16

-Part III of this paper will look at how this challenged relationship is creating a new set of risks for U.S. investors in China.Nicholas Borst,
+Part III of this paper examines how this challenged relationship is creating a new set of risks for U.S. investors in China.Nicholas Borst,

 - The views and information discussed in this commentary are as of the date of publication, are subject to change, and may not reflect Seafarer’s current views.
 The views expressed represent an assessment of market conditions at a specific point in time, are opinions only and should not be relied upon as investment advice regarding a particular investment or markets in general.
 Such information does not constitute a recommendation to buy or sell specific securities or investment vehicles.
 It should not be assumed that any investment will be profitable or will equal the performance of the portfolios or any securities or any sectors mentioned herein.
 The subject matter contained herein has been derived from several sources believed to be reliable and accurate at the time of compilation.
 Seafarer does not accept any liability for losses either direct or consequential caused by the use of this information.